nihongodera/php-mecab-documentation/README.md

 Split methods only split a string into an array of morphemes.
 They provide no information about the morphemes.

 #### Object Orientated
+As of version 0.6.0, the split method is no longer on the Tagger object.
+The following only applies to previous versions.
-The [split()](#splitstring-dic_dir-user_dic-filter-persistent-static) method is static and so does not require an instance of MeCab_Tagger.
+The [split()](#splitstring-dic_dir-user_dic-filter-persistent-static) method is static and so does not require an instance of Tagger.
 It might, however, need the dictionary directory path to be passed as an argument in order to function.
 ```php
 $split = \Mecab_Tagger::split('眠いです');
 ```